ex90rts/NejBlog/README.md

 $ cd NejBlog  #change folder name if you want
 $ npm install #install dependent npm modules
 $ node server.js &
-# the default port is 3000, well you can using port from 3000 to 3009 via pass the port as argument when start node
+# the default port is 3000, well you can using port from 3000 to 3009 and 80/8080 via pass the port as argument when start node
 $ node server.js 3001 &
 ```